For current job postings, check out our Facebook page

 - bibliographic services

-- operation of audio-visual equipment
+- operation of audiovisual software and hardware

-- production of instructional materials and maintenance of files
+- production of instructional materials